Mon to Fri:

 10 December

 “Have you tried using a drain snake for your drainage pipe?
-A plumber’s snake with cold water works every time with any clogged drain!”
+A plumber’s snake with cold water always works with any clogged drain!”

-What Is The Difference Between An Electric Eel Or A Drain Snake?
+What Is The Difference Between An Electric Eel and a Drain Snake?

 But in this article, we are focusing on the drain snake.
 You should consider this tool the middle ground between using a plunger and calling in the blocked drain experts from Gold Coast Plumbing Company!
-However, beware, using a drain snake improperly, or an auger head incorrectly can damage your pipes.
+However, beware, incorrectly misusing a drain snake or an auger head can damage your pipes.

 A Warning About Drain Snakes